NebelNidas/yt-re/README.md

 To see the current version being targeted, check the branch name!

-## Usage
-To get started,
-To obtain a deobfuscated YouTube JAR, [`./gradlew mapNamedJar`](#mapNamedJar) will generate a jar named like `youtube-<youtube version>-named.jar`, which can be sent to a decompiler for deobfuscated code.

-Please note, to run our build script **Java 16** or higher is required!

 ## Contributing
 Please remember that copying and pasting mappings from alternate projects under more restrictive licenses is **completely forbidden** without explicit permission from the owners of said mappings to distribute the names under the CC0 license.
 This includes using the names from those mappings for inspiration.